Lead Scorer

 Most teams won't pick one tool to replace Apollo.
 They will pick two or three, layered.
 The most common production stack we see at SMB scale:

-1. Discovery — Sales Navigator or Apollo (still useful as a list-building engine, just don't trust the emails).
+1. Discovery — Sales Navigator or Apollo (still useful as a list-building engine, just don't trust the emails; and price the seat properly first — see our breakdown of LinkedIn Sales Navigator pricing in 2026).

 2. Enrichment + verification — Clay if you have a GTM engineer; Lead Scorer if you want it bundled with scoring; standalone verifier (NeverBounce, ZeroBounce) if budget is tight.